python-websockets/websockets/docs/topics/memory.rst

   Text messages are decoded before they're added to the queue.
 Since Python can use up to 4 bytes of memory per character, the queue may use up to ``4 * max_size * max_queue`` bytes of memory.
 By default, this is 128 MiB.

-* In the :mod:`threading` implementation, there is no queue of incoming messages.
-The ``max_queue`` argument doesn't exist.
-The connection keeps at most one message in memory at a time.